 When it was time to submit my requirements, the consul just checked it one by one.
 She just told me to sit down and wait for the next instruction.
 There were applications that she declined due to the following reasons:

 - One applicant wrote “multiple entries” on an 8-day journey.
-The consul questioned the need for a multiple entry visa when she will just stay for a few days.
+The consul questioned the need for a multiple entry visa when she would stay for a few days.

-- Another applicant did not completely fill out his form.
+- Another applicant did not fill out his form.
 Her aunt invited him, but he cannot provide other crucial information, like her address.
-She told him to complete the information and the necessary requirements.
+She told him to complete the data and the requirements.

 - One of them was applying for a group (but he was not a travel agent).
 She asked him to come back because he cannot provide an itinerary and there were missing documents.

 After waiting for an hour, the consul returned and called us one by one.
-She told me that my visa is already being processed and I must pay P1,500 for the visa fee.
-I happily obliged and she told me that I need to return after 5 working days for the release of my passport with a visa.
+She told me that my visa is already good to go, and I must pay P1,500 for the visa fee.
+I happily obliged, and she said to me that I need to return after five working days to release my passport with a visa.
 Now my dream country is just within my reach!